Boris00035/Cliquemark/README.md

 ### TODO:
 1. Add gschemas / icons in the MacOS build
 2. fix layout issues (buttons not stretching to fit their text)
+3. icon is missing from .app file on macos
-3. GLib-GIO-WARNING **: 15:58:13.474: win32 session dbus binary not found ; happens on windows machines who do not have gtk installed
+4. GLib-GIO-WARNING **: 15:58:13.474: win32 session dbus binary not found ; happens on windows machines who do not have gtk installed

 Commands for setting up the environments of gtk and libadwaita:
 1. `meson devenv -C gtk/_build`